benhoyt/benhoyt.github.com/writings/web-service-stdlib.md

 The tutorial was [reviewed](https://go-review.googlesource.com/c/website/+/332349) by Russ Cox, Go's technical lead, who usually does very thorough reviews.
 Oddly, especially given Russ's [stance on dependencies](https://research.swtch.com/deps), this one was approved with nary a comment, just a bare "+2" (the Go code review system's equivalent of <abbr title="Looks Good To Me">LGTM</abbr>).

-In any case, I decided to rewrite the code using just the standard library, and fixed a bug and added some features at the same time (features I think should be part of any "real" web service).
+In any case, I decided to rewrite the code using just the standard library, and fixed a bug and added some features at the same time -- features I think should be part of any "real" web service.

 ## Improvements

-Here are things I found in the original code that I've changed or improved in my version:
+Here are things I found in the original code that I've changed or improved in my version (with links to the more detailed sections below):

-* **Standard library.** As mentioned, the original version used the Gin web framework.
-I only use the standard library packages.
+* [Standard library.](#standard-library) As mentioned, the original version uses the Gin web framework.
+My version uses only standard library packages.
-* **Validation.** It doesn't do any validation of the "create new album" input (other than ensuring it's JSON), so it's easy to add an album with an empty ID, or a negative price.
+* [Validation.](#validation) The original doesn't do any validation of the "create new album" input (other than ensuring it's JSON), so it's easy to add an album with an empty ID, a negative price, and so on.
 I've changed it to do some basic validation, and return parseable validation errors to the client.
-* **Unique album IDs.** The existing code will happily add albums with duplicate IDs (the `/albums/:id` endpoint returns the first one).
+* [Unique album IDs.](#unique-album-ids) The existing code will happily add albums with duplicate IDs, and the `/albums/:id` endpoint returns the first one.
 This seems problematic: it should probably either use `PUT /albums/:id` to just update the album with the given ID, or still use `POST /albums` but return an error for duplicates -- I've opted for the latter approach.
-* **Concurrency.** The global `albums` slice is read and written without locking, so the web service can't be accessed concurrently, and will panic if you try.
+* [Concurrency.](#concurrency) The global `albums` slice in the original code is read and written without locking, so the web service can't be accessed concurrently, and will panic if you try.
 I realize this is just an example, and a real database wouldn't have this problem, but it's pretty trivial to add a simple mutex lock to make this code safe.
-My version adds the lock as well as a test to ensure it's concurrency-safe.
+My version adds the lock as well as a test to ensure it's race-free.
-* **Decimal currency.** The `album.Price` field is a `float64`.
-It's not good to use binary floating point for currency values, as they can't represent decimal fractions accurately, and doing math on them can introduce rounding errors.
-I've change the `Price` field to integer cents ("fixed point").
+* [Decimal currency.](#decimal-currency) The album's `Price` field is a `float64`.
+It's not good to use binary floating point for currency values, as binary floating point can't represent decimal fractions precisely, and doing math on them can introduce rounding errors.
+I've changed the `Price` field to integer cents ("fixed point").
-* **JSON errors.** The Gin router's default Not Found error returns `Content-Type: text/plain`, so not found errors return text instead of JSON.
+* [JSON errors.](#json-errors) The Gin router's default Not Found error returns `Content-Type: text/plain`, so these errors return text instead of JSON.
 The explicit Not Found returned in `getAlbumByID` returns JSON, however.
-Similarly, Gin's `BindJSON` doesn't return a JSON error when it received invalid input.
-In my version, I return all errors as JSON.
+Similarly, Gin's `BindJSON` doesn't return a JSON error when it receives invalid input.
+My version returns all errors as JSON.
-* **Method not found.** Gin (at least by default) returns status 404 Not Found instead of 405 Method Not Allowed when the URL is valid but the method is not found.
+* [Method not found.](#method-not-found) Gin (at least by default) returns status 404 Not Found instead of 405 Method Not Allowed when the URL is valid but the method is not found.
 I've fixed this to return the standard 405 status in those cases.
-* **Testing.** The original version has no tests.
-Testing HTTP handlers is quite easy with Go's [`httptest`](https://pkg.go.dev/net/http/httptest) library, and I've added tests for all the functionality, including error cases.
+* [Testing.](#testing) The original version has no tests.
+That's fine, as it's not the purpose of the tutorial.
+But testing HTTP handlers is quite easy with Go's [`httptest`](https://pkg.go.dev/net/http/httptest) library, and I've added tests for all the functionality, including error cases.
-* **Database interface.** I've used an explicit interface for the database methods (which can returns defined errors such as `ErrDoesNotExist`), along with an [in-memory implementation](#database-implementation) similar to the one in the original.
+* [Database interface.](#database-interface) I've used an explicit interface for the database methods (which can returns defined errors such as `ErrDoesNotExist`), along with an [in-memory implementation](#database-implementation) similar to the one in the original.
-* **Separation of concerns.** In the original the "database" code was intertwined into the handlers.
-Partly as a consequence of using a database interface, in my version the database code is completely separate from the HTTP handler code, making it easier to test things like error handling, as well as easier to swap in a real database when the time comes.
+* [Separation of concerns.](#separation-of-concerns) In the original the "database" code was intertwined with handler code.
+Partly as a consequence of using a database interface, in my version the database code is completely separate from the HTTP handler code, making it easier to test things like error handling or swap in a real database when that's needed.

-My version is definitely more code (about 200 code lines rather than 50, along with about 250 lines of test code), but that's mostly due to the additional features.
-I believe my version -- apart from only depending on the standard library -- shows example code that is more robust and maintainable.
+My version is definitely more code (about 200 lines of code rather than 50, along with about 250 lines of test code), but that's mostly due to the additional features.
+I believe my version showcases code that is more robust and maintainable.

 Let's look at each one of these points in a bit more depth.

 ## Standard library

-The main Gin gives you is simple URL routing and a couple of JSON marshaling helper functions, so in my version I wrote some simple routing code and added a couple of JSON helper functions.
+Gin gives you URL routing (including URL parameters) and a couple of JSON marshaling functions.
+In my version I wrote some simple routing code and added a couple of custom JSON helpers.

 Elsewhere I've written extensively about [different approaches to HTTP routing in Go](https://benhoyt.com/writings/go-routing/), but here the routes are very simple, so I've just used a simple `switch` statement, along with a single regular expression for the `/albums/:id` route.
 We don't even need the standard library's [`http.ServeMux`](https://pkg.go.dev/net/http#ServeMux) here.

-The `/albums/:id` route would be simple to do without a regular expression, but it's a bit simpler to handle the edge cases with a regex (ID must be at least one character with no slashes).
+The `/albums/:id` route would be fairly simple without a regular expression, but it's a bit simpler to handle the edge cases with a regex: testing that the ID is at least one character and has no slashes.

 My code also handles HTTP methods, including proper 405 Method Not Found handling.
 Here's the full routing code: